Ben Graham Corp Logo The Ben Graham Corporation

 Effects

-Effects are the Vee shapes that point from one line (Source Document) into a symbol on another line (Target Document).
+Effects are the Vee shapes in a process flow chart that point from one line (Source Document) into a symbol on another line (Target Document).
 The effect is a simple yet extremely powerful charting element -- it says that the activity that occurs at the point of the effect doesn't happen without the Source Document.
 In the illustration, the Shipping Papers that kick off this process provide the information that is entered in the Log Book and in the Receiving Database.
 The Shipping Papers are then used to check the entries made into the Receiving Database.
 The Receiving Database prints out the Receiving Ticket.

 Brackets

-About The Ben Graham Corporation | Contact Us | Permissions
+About The Ben Graham Corporation | Contact Us | Permissions Work Smarter not Harder with Work Simplification

-Copyright 1996-2012, The Ben Graham Corporation.
+The Ben Graham Corporation.
 All rights reserved.